An industry-leading rugged 3U VPX/OpenVPX, high-performance graphics processor

 Curtiss-Wright meets the need with a combination of the VPX3-716 and the XMC-109, a rugged, conduction-cooled, 3U solution.

-The XMC-109 is a power-efficient processor mezzanine Single Board Computer based on Freescale’s Power Architecture QorIQ P2020 dual-core processor.
+The XMC-109 is a power-efficient processor mezzanine Single Board Computer based on NXP's (formerly Freescale) Power Architecture QorIQ P2020 dual-core processor.
 It delivers 5600 DMIPS of processing in under 18 watts, along with dual Ethernet, USB, serial ports, digital I/O, and SATA interfaces, plus up to 8 Gigabytes of DDR3 memory.
 It is a highly efficient, low-power processing engine.

 This unique hardware combination occupies a single 3U slot.
 It is designed to meet your requirements for SWaP-optimized graphics and processing.
 With validated and tested development software, it is a complete platform for new applications.
 And that it reduces your design risk, cuts your up-front costs, and compresses your development schedules.